11/26/2024

 Daniel

-Thank you for standing by.
-Welcome to Amborella's Q3 fiscal year 2025 earnings conference call.
-At this time all participants are in a listen-only mode.
-After the speaker's presentation there will be a question and answer session.
-To ask a question during the session you will need to press star 1-1 on your telephone.
+and thank you for standing by.
+Welcome to Ambarella's Q3 Fiscal Year 2025 Earnings Conference Call.
+At this time, all participants are in a listen-only mode.
+After the speaker's presentation, there will be a question and answer session.
+To ask a question during the session, you will need to press star 1-1 on your telephone.
 You will then hear an automated message advising your hand is raised.
-To withdraw your question please press star 1-1 again.
+To withdraw your question, please press star 1-1 again.
 Please be advised that today's conference is being recorded.
-I would now like to hand the conference over to your speaker today, Louis Garharty, VP Corporate Development.
+I would now like to hand the conference over to your speaker today, Louis Gerhardy, VP Corporate Development.
 Please go ahead.

 speaker